 NICIE bases its operations strategically on a 3-year strategic plan and on an annual basis on a Business Plan, which is reported on a quarterly basis to the Board of Directors and DE.
-Although the Business Plan is set within the context of DE's business plan it includes projects and work carried out which fall outside the Department's plan, and which are funded by the Irish Department of Foreign Affairs and Trade Ireland (IDFAT).
+The Business Plan is set within the context of DE's business plan, and additionally, it includes related projects which are funded by the Department of Foreign Affairs and Trade (DFA).
 NICIE reports on its operations in its Annual Report.
-NICIE has delivered on all its Business Plan commitments in this current year apart from one, which, in hindsight, was not achievable as was not part of NICIE's remit, analyzing data in relation to COVID in Integrated schools.
+NICIE has delivered on all its Business Plan commitments in this current year except one: 'We will initiate a collaboration with ETI to develop the EIEA with a view to including measures that contribute to tackling disadvantage and underachievement (through ongoing analysis of all pupils, FSME pupils and non-FSME pupils within the integrated sector of attendance and level 2 and level 3 outcomes and how these compare with other sectors.)
+This was due to limited resources and other priorities.